sfcgeorge/capybara-jsdom/README.md

 You could use Capybara JSDOM for thoroughly testing individual frontend components as fast as possible when they require JavaScript.
 Then you could use Selenium for a few full page acceptance tests.

 Experimental means it's not finished or well tested.
 It implements just enough of the Capybara API to do a few simple tests, but the rest of the API shouldn't be hard to fill in.
-I've also only got it to work on 1 test so far, but it's proven the concept works.
+I've got it to work on just a few tests, but it's proven the concept works.

 ## Installation